NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 1. affiliates_YYYY_MM_DD - full dataset, containing affiliated IDs, permit numbers, total revenue, and revenue by species, extracted on YYYY, MM, DD.
 This is provided in four formats: stata12, excel, Rdata, and sas7bdat formats.
 1. affiliates_condensed_YYYY_MM_DD.xlsx - a smaller dataset that does *not* contain revenue by species.
-1. As of July 2023, four columns: AFFILIATE_ID, ENTITY_TYPE_YYYY, SMALL_BUSINESS, and PERMIT are stored on the, you can get the 2023 data with the following query:
+1. As of July 2023, four columns: AFFILIATE_ID, ENTITY_TYPE_YYYY, SMALL_BUSINESS, and PERMIT are stored on the NEFSC oracle server, you can get the 2023 data with the following query:
 ```
 select AFFILIATE_ID, ENTITY_TYPE_2022, SMALL_BUSINESS, PERMIT from mlee.RFA2023@NEFSC_USERS
 ```